 The elderly are among the most vulnerable members of our society.
 Seniors often lack the physical strength to defend themselves from abuse, or may have difficulty communicating with others about the harm that has been done to them.
 In many cases, it is those whom we entrust with the care of our loved ones that abuse and neglect them.
 If your loved one has suffered abuse or been injured in an accident at a nursing home, they may be entitled to additional protection and compensation for their injuries.
-The Huntsville elder abuse lawyers at Conchin, Cole & Jordan are here to help.
+The Huntsville nursing home abuse attorneys at Conchin, Cole, Jordan & Sherrod are here to help.

 Causes of Elder Abuse and Their Signs

 According to the National Council on Aging, approximately 5 million people aged 60 and older are abused each year and as many as 1 in 10 elderly Americans have experienced some form of elder abuse.
 Even more tragic is the estimate that only around 1 in 14 cases of abuse are ever reported.

 Physical abuse is unfortunately a common form of elder abuse.
 Common signs of physical abuse include bruises, broken bones, frequent need for medical assistance, or burn injuries.

 Financial abuse takes place when caregivers or strangers take advantage of decreasing mental capacity of elders to get money from them.
 This may be evident if the person is living in a manner well beneath what their means should allow, for instance not able to afford adequate food or keeping heaters or air conditioners turned down unusually low.